Goat Industries Acquires Mining Claims in Quebec

-/EIN News/ -- VANCOUVER, British Columbia, March 24, 2023 (GLOBE NEWSWIRE) -- Goat Industries Ltd., (the “Company or “GOAT”) (CSE: GOAT) is pleased to announce that further to the Company’s press release dated March 10, 2023, the Company has completed the acquisition of certain claim blocks located in Quebec, Canada (the “Lacana-Doran Property”).
+VANCOUVER, British Columbia, March 24, 2023 (GLOBE NEWSWIRE) -- Goat Industries Ltd., (the "Company or "GOAT") GOAT is pleased to announce that further to the Company's press release dated March 10, 2023, the Company has completed the acquisition of certain claim blocks located in Quebec, Canada (the "Lacana-Doran Property").

 The Company now holds a 100% interest in the Lacana-Doran Property which consists of 1,925 hectares of land located west of Aguanish, 100 km east of Havre St. Pierre and 320 km east of Sept Iles in Quebec, Canada.
 The Lacana-Doran Property encompasses five Quebec-designated occurrences: Lacana-Doran; DMC-R01; MZX-TR-18; Ech L6-L10; and Ech CS06-G1, as well as three (3) designated rock samples with historic reported Lithium values, and a part of another occurrence designated as the "Area C" of the occurrence known as Riv.
 Nabisipi with Uranium and rare earth Bastnaesite.